stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/hyphenation/get_callback/_index.md

 ---
+title: Aspose::Words::Hyphenation::get_Callback method
-title: get_Callback
+linktitle: get_Callback
 second_title: Aspose.Words for C++ API Reference
-description: Gets or sets callback interface used to request dictionaries when page layout of the document is built.
-This allows delay loading of dictionaries which may be useful when processing documents in many languages.
+description: Aspose::Words::Hyphenation::get_Callback method.
+Gets or sets callback interface used to request dictionaries when page layout of the document is built.
+This allows delay loading of dictionaries which may be useful when processing documents in many languages in C++.
 type: docs
 weight: 1
 url: /cpp/aspose.words/hyphenation/get_callback/